Early Voting Centers in Northwest Arkansas

 Early voting for the Nov.
-3 general election, nonpartisan judicial runoff, school board races and special elections continues through Nov.
+3 general election, nonpartisan judicial runoff, school board races and special elections continues and Nov.
 2.

-[Find full election coverage, complete with candidate interviews, voting information, local election stories and more at nwaonline.com/nwavote.]

 Voters may cast a ballot at any polling place in the county where they are registered to vote.
 Voters must provide a form of identification.
 No bags or purses are allowed in the Benton County Administration Building.